MNP Sport and Community Centre

 This project to add new public aquatic amenities to MNP Community and Sport Centre is called the Leisure Expansion Aquatics Project (LEAP).
 When complete, The City of Calgary will have a new, modern aquatic space with community amenities contributing to the revitalization of Calgary’s downtown.

 In parallel with LEAP, the Lindsay Park Sport Society and the Province of Alberta are investing in the modernization of training and competition amenities to ensure compliance with current Fédération Internationale De Natation Fina (FINA) standards and re-establish MNP as a centre of excellence in Canada.
-That project is known as the Legacy Project.

 The scope of the LEAP Project focuses on: